QiuYukang/5G-LENA/tutorial/source/tutorial.rst

   +0.401332140s 2  [ CellId 3, bwpId 1, rnti 1] NrUeMac:DoReceivePhyPdu(): [INFO ] Received PHY PDU from LCID 4 of size 345 bytes.
   +0.401582140s 2  [ CellId 3, bwpId 1, rnti 1] NrUeMac:DoReceivePhyPdu(): [INFO ] Received PHY PDU from LCID 4 of size 345 bytes.

-It is possible to observe that in ~1519.64us, on the one hand, 243 bytes were correctly sent to the UE for the first BWP, whereas 1035 bytes were sent for the second BWP.
-On the other hand, the first BWP took only ~283us on average to transmit these TBs, while the second BWP took ~832us.
+It is possible to observe that in ~1,519.64 us, on the one hand, 243 bytes were correctly sent to the UE for the first BWP, whereas 1035 bytes were sent for the second BWP.
+On the other hand, the first BWP took only ~283 us on average to transmit these TBs, while the second BWP took ~832 us.
 This aspect greatly highlights the trade-off that is taking place upon choosing the different BWPs.

 Packet drops